Read of how a little girl survived a 1-hour submersion in freezing creek water one Summer in Utah.

 They started injecting warm fluids into Michelle’s veins and stomach and squeezed warmed air through a tube into her lungs, but three hours after the child had fallen into the creek she was still lifeless.
 Meanwhile, Michelle’s parents and doctors feared her resuscitation would merely bring her back to a vegetative state.
 They persevered.

-However it was when her body reached 25 Celcius (77 Fahrenheit) that Bolte allowed himself to think there was hope for the poor little thing yet.
-She gasped; moments later she opened her eyes; then her pupils, responding to the bright lights in the operating room, narrowed — a sign of returning brain function.
-And then, to everyone’s cheers and high fives, a faint heartbeat was detected.
+However, when her body reached 25 Celcius (77 Fahrenheit) and a faint heartbeat was detected Bolte allowed himself to think there was hope for the poor little thing yet.
+She gasped; moments later she opened her eyes.
+Then, to everyone’s cheers and high fives, her pupils, responding to the bright lights in the operating room, narrowed — a sign of returning brain function.

 Michelle was saved and made a full recovery with no lasting cognitive damage.
 Even the staid Journal of the American Medical Association described the case of Michelle Funk as “miraculous’’.